FelixNgFender/dotfiles/README.md

 ## Quick start

 If on Ubuntu, install Omakub.
-Then install Ghostty and Homebrew, then do this:
+Then install Ghostty, starship, and Homebrew, then do this:

 ```shell
 chmod u+x ./install.sh